VoxelGamesLib/docs/README.md

 You need to have python and pip installed.
 If you don't have mkdocs installed, do so using `pip install mkdocs`
-To start a local instance of the documentation use `mkdocs sevre`
+To start a local instance of the documentation use `mkdocs serve`